-During a trip to the Salzburg Music Festival in Austria, Scarpetta overheard a Venezuelan couple, Harold and Matilde Chumaceiro, talking about the incredible work carried out by the Venezuelan maestro Jose Abreu with children in their native country.
-Maestro Abreu was seeing excellent results with his famous “system”: the creation of children’s orchestras designed to improve the social and intellectual skills of children in underserved communities.
+After a long gestation process, on March 1, 2007, the non-profit Notas de Paz (Notes of Peace) was founded in the Colombian city of Cali.
+On that day Lilly Scarpetta de Pumarejo, a mathematician, realized a goal she had harbored for 25 years.
+The dream started during a trip to the Salzburg Music Festival in Austria, when Scarpetta overheard a Venezuelan couple, Harold and Matilde Chumaceiro, talking about the incredible work carried out by the Venezuelan maestro Jose Abreu with children in their native country.
+Maestro Abreu was seeing excellent results with his famous “system” for creating children’s orchestras designed to improve the social and intellectual skills of children in underserved communities.
 Gustavo Dudamel, director of the Los Angeles Philharmonic and the Orquesta Sinfónica Simón Bolívar is a product of Abreu’s system and the best example of its transformative power.

 Deeply impressed by that conversation, Lilly would spend years studying, searching and talking with experts about the possibility of implementing a similar program in Colombia.
-The project came to fruition when she founded Notas de Paz in Bellavista, one of the poorest neighborhoods in her native Cali, a city affected by extreme poverty, where gangs and violence are the normal solution to everyday problems.
+The project came to fruition when she founded Notas de Paz in Bellavista, one of the poorest neighborhoods in her native Cali, a city affected by extreme poverty, where gangs and violence can be the normal solution to everyday problems.

 Notas de Paz’s mission is to build a peaceful environment through education and musical training.
-It is a Children and Youth Orchestra, which uses music as an integral training for life, taking the children into a world of harmony and beauty, where they can find themselves as respectable human beings who are able to produce something as beautiful as a symphony.
+It is a children and youth orchestra, which uses music as an integral training for life, taking the children into a world of harmony and beauty, where they can find themselves as respectable human beings who are able to produce something as beautiful as a symphony.

 The place has become the heart of the neighborhood.
-The parents take care of the gardens, cleaning and maintenance, and participate in the events organized here.
+The parents take care of the gardens, cleaning, and maintenance, and participate in the events organized here.
 Notas de Paz has become a second home for the kids.
-They come everyday after school or whenever they have free time with the attitude of the child who comes home for safety, support and guidance.
-They rehearse, play, study, talk or eat with the teachers and counselors and to go to the dentist or the doctor when needed, since the organization is responsible for their general development.
+They come every day after school or whenever they have free time with the attitude of the child who comes home for safety, support and guidance.
+They rehearse, play, study, talk or eat with the teachers and counselors and to go to the dentist or the doctor when needed since the organization is responsible for their general development.
 During their vacations, the children come to the center to clean their instruments, enjoy picnics and join their friends in a wholesome environment.